Resinchem/3D-LED-Clock/homeassistant/README.md

 - Sound the buzzer based on any other HA event or state change.
 - Use the countdown feature to trigger other automations.

 With over 30 MQTT sensors and over 20 MQTT commands, the possibilites are endless.
+See a full list of MQTT topcis in the MQTT folder.